NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

 Executing this four-phase process resulted in the assignment of all required attributes at the asset description stage of the workflow for both the **Atlantic County Inventory** and the **Flood-Exposed Inventory**.
-Table 2.2.6 and :numref:`bldg_inv_fei` provide respective examples of each of these inventories.
+:numref:`bldg_inv_ac` and :numref:`bldg_inv_fei` provide respective examples of each of these inventories.
 The Flood-Exposed Inventory then was used to extract out the subset of buildings defining the
 **Exploration Inventory** (see example in :numref:`bldg_inv_ei`).
 The full inventories can be downloaded :download:`here <data/full_inventories.zip>`.

+.. csv-table:: Illustrative sample of building in Atlantic Inventory.
+   :name: bldg_inv_ac
+   :file: data/example_inventory_ac.csv
+   :header-rows: 1
+   :align: center

 .. csv-table:: Illustrative sample of building in Flood-Exposed Inventory.
    :name: bldg_inv_fei